julianpoy/recipesage-docs/docs/tutorials/settings/import/pdfs.md

 ---
 title: Importing From PDFs
+description: Import recipes from PDF files using text extraction.
+Upload a .zip archive of PDF files to transfer your recipes.
 ---

 You can import recipes from PDF files.
 Each PDF file should contain one recipe.